|

 chaos was P’an Ku, the divine embryo.
 P’an Ku Myth (3rd century, China) Plutex is probably an acronym, the meaning of which

-themselves in order to create room for a more harmonised relocation of forces
+order to create room for a more harmonised relocation of forces – one star,

 splinter in a lab dish can create 75 pocket-size Valhallas

-award, possibly accompanied by the International Critics Prize, to a
+Special Grand Jury award, possibly accompanied by the International Critics

 subtly symbolic tale of life, death and mourning rituals in a Finno-Russian community deserved and got a gimmick-free